Disentanglement with Biological Constraints: A Theory of Functional Cell Types: Linear disentanglement with biological constraints

 \textbf{Intuition.} The intuition underlying the proof of the theorem is shown in Fig.\ref{fig:proof_intuition}, where the key idea can be seen with two neurons encoding two factors.
 In particular, the bias must make every \(\evz_i \) nonnegative for all values of \(\eve_1 \) and \( \eve_2 \).
 But since \(\eve_1 \) and \( \eve_2 \) are independent, the minimum firing of neuron $1$ for example obeys \(\min(z_1) = \min(0.8\eve_1 - 0.6 \eve_2) = \min(0.8\eve_1 ) + \min(-0.6 \eve_2) = -a(0.8+0.6)\).
 Thus for neurons that mix factors, a larger bias term must be used to ensure nonnegativity, which leads to increased expected energy.
-Minimising this energy (subject to a constant variance) requires the smallest possible bias for each neuron, which occurs when each neuron is selective for a single task factor.
+Minimising this energy (subject to a constant variance) requires the smallest possible bias for each neuron, which occurs when each neuron is selective for a single task factor. {\revision We note that this is consistent with neurons having a baseline firing rate where now activity below baseline corresponds to negative/positive values in the distribution, and activity above baseline corresponds to positive/negative values in the distribution.}

 The above theorem, while simple, is restricted in two ways: (1) the independent task factors \(\eve_i \) are {\it directly} available to the network; (2) representational collapse (i.e. setting \(\vz=0\)) under energy minimisation is prevented solely by a variance constraint.
-We thus consider a more general setting where a neural circuit receives not the independent task factor vector \( \ve \), but instead receives the mixed combination \( \vx = \mD \ve \).
+We thus consider a more general setting where a neural circuit receives not the independent task factor vector \( \ve \), but instead receives the mixed combination \( \vx = \mD \ve \), {\revision where \( \vx \in \mathbb{R}^m\), \( \mD \in \mathbb{R}^{m\times k} \) and \( m \ge n \ge k\)}.
 We further model the neural representation \( \vz \) as a linear generative model that can predict observed data \( \vx \) via \( \vx = \mW \vz + \vb_x. \) Thus prediction, not variance constraint, now prevents collapsing neural representations (proof in Appendix \ref{Appendix:proof_Variance_Fixed}).
 Furthermore in Appendix \ref{Appendix:proof_orthog_data} we prove the following:

 \textbf{Theorem 2.} Let \( \vx = \mD \ve \) be observed entangled data, where the independent task factor vector $\ve$ obeys the same distributional assumptions as in Theorem 1.
 Let a neural representation \( \vz \) exactly predict observed data via \(\vx = \mW \vz + \vb_x \) with zero error.
 Then for all such data generation models (with parameters \( \mD \)) and all such neural representations (with parameters \( \mW \) and \( \vb_x \)), as long as: (1) the columns of \(\mD \) are (scaled) orthonormal; (2) the norm of the read-out weights \( || \mW ||^2_F \) is finite; (3) the neural representation is nonnegative (i.e. \(\vz > 0 \)), then out of all such neural representations, the minimum energy representations are also disentangled ones.
 By this we mean that each neuron \(\evz_i \) will be selective for at most one hidden task factor \(\eve_j \).